Nican Tlaca – What does it mean?

 Tlaca(h) = Person of the Earth; Earthling; Man

-• where the Tl is the root for Tlalli (Earth) and Acah (Someone)
+• where the Tl is the root for Tlalli (Earth) and Acah is “someone”

 Some find the use of the term Nican Tlaca bothersome because allegedly the term Nican Titlaca is more grammatically correct.
 It is most likely that Nican Titlaca is the original term, from which Nican Tlaca was derived.
-Perhaps Nican Tlaca was abbreviated from Nican Titlaca via informal communication mannerisms similar to how we abbreviate or use slang terms in our common informal conversations.
+In all likelihood Nican Tlaca was probably abbreviated from Nican Titlaca similar to how we sometimes abbreviate English or Spanish to create slang terms in our informal conversations.

 Another term that has been proposed is Macehualli (ma-seh-wah-lee) which means “one who is deserved into being”.
-Macehualli it is said by many to be a reference ” the common people”, as an alleged distinction from “the nobles” of Mexicah society.
-I am not in full agreement with that conclusion but the mention will suffice for giving scope.
+It is also used as a sentiment for “commoner/ common people” as an alleged distinction from “the nobles” of Mexicah society.

 Ma = “to be”